ecchol/Oracle/ECC/query/enduserpersonalization/enduserpersonalization.md

         ![Personalize dashboard](../images/fg9.png "Personalize dashboard")
         ![Personalize dashboard](../images/fg10.png "Personalize dashboard")

-10. Click on the "Period Activities by Account Hierarchy" tab to analyze employee expenses by account hierarchy
+12. Click on the "Period Activities by Account Hierarchy" tab to analyze employee expenses by account hierarchy
         ![Personalize dashboard](../images/fg11.png "Personalize dashboard")
-11. Click on the runtime options for the Pivot view and select only Period activity as the metric
+13. Click on the runtime options for the Pivot view and select only Period activity as the metric, and then click on "Update"
         ![Personalize dashboard](../images/fg12.png "Personalize dashboard")
         ![Personalize dashboard](../images/fg13.png "Personalize dashboard")

-12. We can see that in Jun-23 we have an usually high amount entered under "Meals" account because of it being accounted under personal expenses, which seems wrong.
+14. We can see that in Jun-23 we have an usually high amount entered under "Meals" account because of it being accounted under personal expenses, which seems wrong.
 To investigate this further, click on the "Account Code" for 7690.
 Click on the diagram icon to navigate to the diagram view
         ![Personalize dashboard](../images/y6c.png "Personalize dashboard")
         ![Personalize dashboard](../images/f12.png "Personalize dashboard")

-14. From this diagram, you can get to know the journal line details.
+15. From this diagram, you can get to know the journal line details.
 Now, close the drawer and navigate back to selected refinements and save this search so that we can review it again.
 * Users can save frequently-applied filters or preferred filters as saved searches, allowing other users to reuse them.
 All saved searches are context-sensitive to the page and are part of the search suggestions.
 * The list of saved searches appears when the focus is on the search component.
 Saved searches are searchable by their titles, filter attributes, and filter values.
 Three types of saved searches are available for users: seeded, public, and private.
 * Seeded saved searches are published along with the product.
 Administrators can create public saved searches.
 Users can create their own private saved searches.